How Are Camera Lenses Classified: A Comprehensive Guide

 Aperture Size and Lens Speed

-Another crucial factor in lens classification is the aperture size, which determines the amount of light that enters the lens.
+Another crucial factor in how camera lenses are classified is the aperture size, which determines the amount of light that enters the lens.
 Aperture is measured in f-stops, with smaller f-stop values indicating larger apertures and vice versa.
 The size of the aperture affects exposure and influences depth of field and bokeh (the quality of the out-of-focus areas in an image).

 Types of Lenses Based on Aperture Size